austinsonger/Incident-Playbook/Discovering-Risks.md

 This scenario includes a *vulnerability* 💔:

-> The RCE in our mobile app API is used to gain persistance on a server.
+> The RCE in our mobile app API is used to gain persistence on a server.

 This scenario includes a *threat* 👻: